benmaier/COVID19CaseNumberModel/README.md

 For the data contained in `mainland_china`, all province data except the one from Hubei was aggregated by means of interpolation.

-Since beginning at Feb 12, the case data includes symptomatic cases without lab-confirmation, as well, we only consider data from before Feb 12 6am.
+Since Feb 12 the case data includes symptomatic cases without lab-confirmation, as well, therefore we only consider data from before Feb 12 6am.

 ## Prerequisites